Compass Fields

 Course

-The course field found to the right of the compass widget uses device location fix updates to report your current direction of travel.
+The Course field, found to the right of the compass widget, uses changes in the device’s location fixes to report the current direction of travel.
 As your position changes and you continue to move in any direction, the course value continuously updates to report your current travel direction.
 Like the Bearing field, this value is relative to your position.
 When stationary, the course value will remain blank.
-The course value does not require an active navigation or tracking activity and will populate as long as you are receiving location updates and changing locations.

 Comments